Limit Cycle Oscillations, response time and the time-dependent solution to the Lotka-Volterra Predator-Prey model: Appendix A: Analogy with Jacobi elliptic functions

 respectively.
 Jacobi elliptic functions arise from a generalization of these formulas, when the trigonometric circle is generalized to an ellipse (although historically, Jacobi discovered these functions using a different approach).

 One can make an analogy between the solutions $\lambdajpreda(t,E)$, $\lambdajprey(t,E)$, with $j=0,-1$ and the Jacobi elliptic functions sn(t,k) and cn(t,k), respectively.
+Note that Jacobi elliptic functions appear naturally in describing the non-circular bounce/transit periodic motion of guiding centers in tokamak geometry (e.g. the `banana' orbits, etc \ldots) and its applications to residual zonal flow problem \cite{Duthoit2014}.
 One way to define the Jacobi elliptic functions is to view them as extended trigonometric functions \cite{Schwalm2015}.
 Consider an ellipse for which:

 Defining normalized variables $X=x/b$ and $Y=y/b$, one obtains, after some algebra: